-The LENA case also provided Felfe -- and the KGB -with a ready-made mechanism for investigating West German personalities of target interest to KGB.
+The LENA case also provided Felfe, and the KGB, with a ready-made mechanism for investigating West German personalities of target interest to KGB.
 The KGB case officer would instruct LENA to try to obtain certain information concerning a West German official.
-LENA reported this to the BND, and the reported Soviet interest then provided Felfe with cover for namechecking the official in West German and Allied The results went to the KGB directly, through Felfe's files. own clandestime communications channels, and at a later meet-ing LENA would report that his KGB case officer was no longer interested.
-To make this exercise more thorough, Felfe even-tually arranged permission not just to namecheck the West German targets of interest to LENA's KGB handler, but to conduct his own detailed investigation of them.
-Felfe argued that if the KGB was interested in certain West German officials and was seeking vulnerability data on them, then it was neces-sary in order to protect West German security for the BND to conduct its own investigation of these persons to determine if they were in fact vulnerable to Soviet recruitment.
-This was done, with the results of the investigation passed by Felfe to the KGB.
+LENA reported this to the BND, and the reported Soviet interest then provided Felfe with cover for namechecking the official in West German and allied files.
+The results went to the KGB directly, through Felfe's own clandestine communications channels, and at a later meeting LENA would report that his KGB case officer was no longer interested.
+To make this exercise more thorough, Felfe eventually arranged permission not just to namecheck the West German targets of interest to LENA's KGB handler, but to conduct his own detailed investigation of them.
+Felfe argued that if the KGB was interested in certain West German officials and was seeking vulnerability data on them, then it was necessary in order to protect West German security for the BND to conduct its own investigation of these persons to determine if they were in fact vulnerable to Soviet recruitment.
+This was done, with the results of investigation passed by Felfe to the KGB.